Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022 shows Chiswick had a median income among taxpayers of $89,410 and an average level of $134,150.
-These figures place Chiswick in the top percentile nationally, compared to levels of $56,994 and $80,856 across Greater Sydney respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for median income would be approximately $100,685 and average income would be around $151,066 as of September 2025.
-According to 2021 Census figures, household, family, and personal incomes in Chiswick rank highly nationally, between the 89th and 97th percentiles.
-The largest income bracket comprises 30.3% earning $1,500 - $2,999 weekly, with 900 residents falling into this category.
-A substantial proportion of higher earners, 42.2%, exceed $3,000 weekly, indicating strong purchasing power within the community.
-High housing costs consume 19.0% of income, but strong earnings place disposable income at the 84th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Chiswick suburb had a median income among taxpayers of $89,410 and an average level of $134,150.
+These figures place Chiswick in the top percentile nationally when compared to other suburbs across Australia.
+In Greater Sydney specifically, these incomes compare to levels of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth rate of 8.86% from financial year ended June 2023 to September 2025, current estimates for Chiswick would be approximately $97,332 (median) and $146,036 (average).
+According to the Census conducted in August 2021, household, family, and personal incomes in Chiswick rank highly nationally, between the 89th and 97th percentiles.
+Income brackets indicate that the largest segment comprises 30.3% of residents earning $1,500 - $2,999 weekly (885 residents).
+A substantial portion of residents are higher earners, with 42.2% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+High housing costs consume 19.0% of income in Chiswick, however, strong earnings still place disposable income at the 84th percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income